tdawes93/restaurant-budget/README.md

 - The interaction and statements printed to the terminal are clear and easy to follow.
 - All inputs are checked and validated to ensure the user does not input invalid data types.
 Errors will be raised and an opportunity to try again will be allowed following invalid data entry.
 - No unexpected errors occur once deployed to Heroku and all errors raised are due to user input errors.
-- The user is given the option to return to the main menu upon finishing their action for ease of use/
+- The user is given the option to return to the main menu upon finishing their action for ease of use.
 - All bookings made by the user are saved to the Google Sheet and then can be pulled up before calculating staff numbers.

 ### Validator Testing